Research & Disclosure

 Security Research

 Giving back to the community is part of our work as an offensive cybersecurity firm.
-We research vulnerabilities in real-world products, report them under coordinated disclosure and work with vendors until the fix ships to every user.

 Our commitment to the community

-At Secra we don't only hunt for vulnerabilities inside client engagements — we also spend time looking at widely used products and services.
+At Secra we don't only hunt for vulnerabilities inside client engagements, we also spend time looking at widely used products and services.
 When we find a security issue, we reach out to the affected vendor under responsible / coordinated disclosure and work with them until the fix is available to all users.

 Below is the list of public advisories signed off by our team.
 Each entry links to the official NVD record at NIST so you can review the technical detail and the applied fix.